kammitama5/kammitama5.github.io/_posts/2018-12-6-Thursday-December-6th.md

 - That's okay.
 I've been spending time coding, but I don't feel the need to write everything down right now.
 I have the rest of my life to write technical posts and sound like I know amazing things in Haskell.
 This is sort of an opportunity for me to note things along the way.
+  I want to be able to read this blog years from now.
+I enjoy reading old letters and emails.

 ## I've been thinking about forgiveness a lot